JetBrains/kotlin-web-site/pages/docs/tutorials/native/basic-kotlin-native-app.md

 We'll look at how to configure a Gradle build below.
 For some corner cases, a Kotlin/Native compiler can still be obtained manually (not recommended) from the [Kotlin releases page on GitHub](https://github.com/JetBrains/kotlin/releases).
-In the tutorial, we will focus on using the Gradle builds.
+In the tutorial, we are focussing on using the Gradle builds.

 While the output of the compiler does not have any dependencies or virtual machine requirements, the compiler itself and the Gradle build system require a Java 1.8 or 11 runtime.
 Check out the